 By Nadia Raafat

-Take these ten steps during your pregnancy to prepare your body and mind for the experience of a lifetime and a birth you will remember with Joy.
+Take these ten steps during your pregnancy to prepare your body and mind for an empowered and positive birth experience and one you will remember with joy.

 1.Prepare your Body with Yoga